PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval: Appendix

 \subsubsection{Model Provider Selection}

 All experiments were conducted exclusively using OpenAI models.
-This decision was driven primarily by practical and infrastructural considerations as most companies in our region operate within the Microsoft Azure ecosystem, which provides direct and optimized access to OpenAI suite of models.
+This decision was driven primarily by practical and infrastructural considerations as most companies in our region operate within the Microsoft Azure ecosystem, which provides direct and optimized access to OpenAI's suite of models.
 As a startup, we leveraged limited Azure AI credits and native integration to efficiently run large-scale experiments with minimal development and deployment overhead.
-Beyond operational accessibility, OpenAI's remain among the most benchmarked closed-source LLMs on financial tasks~\cite{bigeard2025finance}, offering strong reliability and reproducibility.
+Beyond operational accessibility, OpenAI's models remain among the most benchmarked closed-source LLMs on financial tasks~\citep{bigeard2025finance}, offering strong reliability and reproducibility.
 Therefore, we believe using OpenAI as the sole model provider ensures a stable experimental environment and a credible baseline for future comparisons with alternative LLMs.
+The exact versions of the four foundation models used in our experiments are provided below: \begin{enumerate} \item GPT-4o-mini: \texttt{gpt-4o-mini-2024-07-18} \item GPT-4.1: \texttt{gpt-4.1-2025-04-14} \item GPT-5-mini: \texttt{gpt-5-mini-2025-08-07} \item GPT-5: \texttt{gpt-5-2025-08-07} \end{enumerate} The retrieval pipeline was implemented using a FAISS vector store with two OpenAI embedding backbones: text-embedding-3-small v1 (TE3-S) and text-embedding-3-large (TE3-L).
+Multi-agent workflows were constructed with LangGraph~(v1.0.3), and all models were accessed through the OpenAI Python SDK~(v2.3.0).